If you dream of going into trials, fighting for justice, and winning in court, your journey to a career in litigation begins with law school.

 Law schools have varying requirements, many of which relate to academic performance.
 You will first need to show some intellectual skills in the form of a high GPA in your undergraduate degree.

-The other way law schools assess your abilities is through the Law School Admissions Test, which you need to write before you can apply.
+The other way law schools assess your abilities is through the Law School Admissions Test, which you must write before applying.
 How hard is the LSAT?
-It’s very different, and more difficult, from standard exams that test your knowledge.
+It’s very different from standard exams that test your knowledge.
 Each section of the LSAT assesses critical thinking, logical reasoning, analytical, and comprehension skills.
 It takes a lot of studying, preparation, and practice to do well.

 You don’t need to get a perfect score on the LSAT to get into law school, but you do need to score well on it.